 2. Identify the risks and uncertainties of your projects

 Identify and document, in a risk register, their characteristics using a risk grid.
 It is recommended to work with a risk management tool such as Primavera Risk Analysis, Safran, or Deltek Acumen Risk.
-We recommend that you define the risk hierarchy on the basis of a matrix according to the view

 3. Implement the qualitative risk analysis

 Using the information gathered during the risk identification process, set up a hierarchy of risks based on how likely they are to happen and how bad their effects will be.